XRPLF/xrpl-dev-portal/content/concepts/introduction/technical-faq.md

 The primary incentive to run a validator is to preserve and protect the stable operation and sensible evolution of the network.
 It is the validators who decide the evolution of the XRP Ledger, so any business that uses or depends on the XRP Ledger has an inherent incentive to ensure the reliability and stability of the network.

-If you run an XRP Ledger server to participate in the network, the additional cost and effort to operate a validator is minimal.
+If you run an XRP Ledger server to participate in the network, the additional cost and effort to run a validator is minimal.
 This means that additional incentives, such as the mining rewards in Bitcoin, are not necessary.
 Ripple avoids paying XRP as a reward for operating a validator so that such incentives do not warp the behavior of validators.

 #### Can financial institutions set up transaction validators that will help them meet specific institutional standards and requirements?

-No, institutions cannot set up customized validator policies for transaction selection.
+No, institutions cannot set up customized validator policies for choosing to allow some transactions and reject others.
 Validators either follow the protocol, or they do not.
 If software does not follow protocol rules, it will not function.
 Thus, it is not recommended that institutions seek out custom implementations without in-house expertise.

 #### What will happen if more than 20% of nodes within the network do not agree with the majority?
 How is the final version of the ledger chosen?